 Not everyone is born with adequate interpersonal skills, but there are ways to improve them.
 Put yourself into situations that involve interacting with other people.
 The practice will be helpful.
 Students should join extracurricular organizations and graduates can become active in community groups.
 Practice listening and talking to other members, and observing their responses.
 Volunteer to work on projects.
 An internship or part-time job will teach you how to interact with customers and coworkers.
 The more you practice, the more comfortable you will become, and your interpersonal skills will, over time, improve.

 Careers That Require Strong Interpersonal Skills

-While good interpersonal skills can benefit you regardless of what career you are in, there are some occupations that absolutely require this skill set.
-Let's take a look at some of them:
+While excellent interpersonal skills are beneficial in most occupations, some absolutely require this skill set.
+Let's look at some of them:

 - Chief Executive Officer: Chief executive officers, commonly called CEOs, direct entities toward future success.
-This includes setting goals, developing and implementing strategies, coordinating senior staff, and reporting to boards of directors.
+Included in this mission are setting goals, developing and implementing strategies, coordinating senior staff, and reporting to boards of directors.

-- School Principal: School principals oversee all the activities in elementary, middle and high schools.
-They coordinate the activities of the entire faculty and must interact with students and their parents.
+- School Principal: School principals oversee all the activities in elementary, middle, and high schools.
+They coordinate the entire faculty and must interact with students and their parents.

-- Clinical Psychologist: Psychologists diagnose and treat patients' mental, behavioral and emotional disorders.
-They must be able to communicate with their patients and coordinate their treatment with family members and health care professionals.
+- Clinical Psychologist: Psychologists diagnose and treat patients' mental, behavioral, and emotional disorders.
+They need to communicate with their patients and coordinate their treatment with family members and health care professionals.

-- Marriage and Family Therapist: Marriage and family therapists treat mental, emotional and relationship problems.
-They work with couples and families, as well as with individuals.
+- Marriage and Family Therapist: Marriage and family therapists treat mental, emotional, and relationship problems.
+They work with couples and families, as well as individuals.

 - Clergy: Members of the clergy, in addition to conducting religious services and leading religious education programs, provide spiritual guidance to their congregants.